denko-rb/mruby-denko-milkv-duo/README.md

 - In `mruby` root: `rake MRUBY_CONFIG=build_config/denko_milkv_duo.rb`
 - When completed, the cross-compiled binaries will be in `mruby/build/#{MILKV_DUO_VARIANT}/bin`
 - Folow the install instructions above.

-## Known Issues
-- `Sensor::QMP6988` works only on `I2C::BitBang` buses, not on hardware I2C.
-- `Sensor::RCWL9620` does not work at all.

-## Limitations (relative to CRuby Denko)
-- mruby does not have `Thread`.
-Methods like `#poll` and `#blink` will not work, since they cannot start their own threads in the background to update peripheral state, like they do on CRuby.
-- `Board#digital_listen` is implemented however, but in a **C** thread that collects pin change events.
-  - It cannot update `DigitalIO` instances in the background, so `Board#handle_listeners` must be called periodically, in your application loop, to apply pin change events.
-  - `Board#digital_listen` does not use interrupts.
-It polls at ~10 KHz.
-  - Peripherals like `RotaryEncoder` will not be as accurate as they are on [denko-piboard](https://github.com/denko-rb/denko-piboard).
-- `Board#analog_listen` is not implemented at all, as it would be too slow.
-- `Board#spi_listen` is not implemented. `SPI::InputRegister#listen` will not work.
-- Milk-V Duo has no on-board digital-to-analog converters (DACs), but the `AnalogIO::Output` class is included.
-It should work with external DACs, when support for these is added.
-- Milk-V Duo has no on-board EEPROM. `EEPROM::Board` is automatically included, but will not work.
-- UART hardware is available, but mruby support is not implemented yet.
-  - The `UART` classes are automatically included in the build, but will not work yet.
-  - Consequently, `Sensor::JSNSR04T` also will not work yet.
-- `/dev/i2c-0` is fixed at 400 kHz and `/dev/i2c-1` is fixed at 100 kHz.
-These may be reconfigurable, if you build your own Linux image from [here](https://github.com/milkv-duo/duo-buildroot-sdk).